Connecticut Assault on a Police Officer Lawyer

 What’s the Difference between Assault on a Police Officer and Interference with Police / Resisting Arrest?

 We often get calls from frustrated defendants who have been arrested for 53a-167c Assault on a Police Officer when they either barely made physical contact with the officer, or were simply defending themselves from unprovoked and unjustified excessive force by police.
 Understand that a Connecticut Assault on a Police Officer case is a relatively easy arrest for Connecticut police to effectuate.
 As a result, the lines are extremely blurry between 53a-176c Assault on Police Officer charges and 53a-167 Interference with Police / Resisting Arrest arrests.
 Assault on a Police Officer requires an intent to interfere with an officer’s duties plus causing physical injury.
-In contrast, Resisting Arrest / Interference forbids obstructing or hindering police officers in the performance of their duties and does not require any injury to the police officer.
+In contrast, Resisting Arrest/Interference forbids obstructing or hindering police officers in the performance of their duties and does not require any injury to the police officer.
 Practically speaking, the key differences between the two charges is (1) your intent, and (2) whether the police officer suffers some form of “physical injury.”
 Each of these elements must be aggressively scrutinized and challenged by your Connecticut Assault on a Police Officer Lawyer.
 At the very least, they may be able to persuade a prosecutor to reduce the felony charge to the Interference with Police misdemeanor, reducing the seriousness of the case and opening the door to a possible dismissal or more favorable disposition of your Stamford Assault on a Police Officer arrest.

 As the best Connecticut Assault on a Police Officer Lawyers will tell you, digital evidence preservation has become a top priority for fighting 53a-176c Assault on a Police Officer charges.
 These charges usually arise during the course of an arrest, traffic stop, or police investigation.
 While police obviously prefer that the questioning or traffic stop remains calm, tensions can sometimes flare up, especially if there are alcohol or drugs involved, or if police are coming into a heated confrontation or Connecticut domestic violence crime scene.
 Thus, when police step in and apply physical force—even the slightest amount of it—you may be inclined to tense up or push back, possibly leading to a physical confrontation with police that may accidentally injure a police officer.
 Any surveillance evidence of the confrontation will be extremely helpful to your Stamford criminal lawyer in understanding what actually happened.
 Were the police too aggressive?
 Were you just defending yourself from excessive force?
 Were the police responsible for initiating the violent conduct?
 Video footage never lies.
 People do.
 As a result, digital surveillance is becoming more valuable to law enforcement and defense lawyers—police cruisers are equipped with digital dashboard cameras and some Fairfield County police departments are attaching digital cameras to police vests.
 This surveillance is in addition to any web cams installed on public streets, sidewalks and businesses that could also capture the alleged assault.
 Knowing how critical video surveillance evidence is to fighting your Connecticut assault case, the Mark Sherman Law criminal lawyers will immediately file motions with the Superior Court to preserve as much digital surveillance evidence as possible so that it does not disappear while you are waiting for a trial in your case.

 Just as importantly, preserving the police officer’s medical records is critical to any defense in a case like this.
 Was the officer actually injured?
 Did they take any time off for the injury?
 Did they even see a doctor?
-Or are their complaints of “physical injury” merely pretextual to justify a trumped up felony Assault on a Police Officer arrest in Norwalk, Stamford or Greenwich?
+Or are their complaints of “physical injury” merely pretextual to justify a trumped up felony Assault on a Police Officer arrest in Connecticut?
 The Mark Sherman Law criminal lawyers will file discovery motions to get to the bottom of these questions.
 In our experience, we have sometimes seen the State’s case begin to crumble once we start filing these motions, forcing these issues, and compelling the prosecutors and officers to satisfy their burden of proof.

 What is perhaps most important, however, is that you feel comfortable working with your Connecticut Assault on a Police Officer Lawyer and attorneys in fighting your Assault on a Police Officer charges.
 The Mark Sherman Law team of attorneys will meet with you to review the police reports, carefully go over your side of the story, and identify all the eyewitnesses and character witnesses needed to craft the most comprehensive and cost-effective defense strategy for you.
 Our “two-attorney” guarantee ensures that your police reports are carefully reviewed by at least two of our experienced criminal lawyers who will analyze and abstract the police reports for statutory and constitutional defects.
 We believe in the highest level of service and professionalism, especially in cases which involve Connecticut Assault on Police Officer arrests, where you can be sure the police will be vigilant about your prosecution.
 For the police, this is personal.
 The alleged victim is one of their own this time.
 Accordingly, you need to be as equally prepared and vigilant about presenting the best possible defense to your case.